NavneetKanna/blog/_posts/2024-02-22-dlgrad-Behind-the-scenes.md

     idx=23
 */

-// The main thing to look at is the innermost loop k, it is pretty self-explanatory what the algorithm is doing
-// by comparing the k values with the array shown above.
+// It is pretty self-explanatory what the algorithm is doing by comparing the idx values with the array shown above.
 ```

 case sum(dim=1)